island-is/island.is/apps/reference-next-app/README.md

 ## About

-This project is used as reference for future next.js project.
+This project is used as a reference for future Next.js projects.

-## Urls
+## URLs

-- Dev: N/A
+- Development: N/A
 - Staging: N/A
 - Production: N/A

-## Getting started
+## Getting Started

+To start the application, run the following command:

 ```bash
 yarn start reference-next-app
 ```

-## Code owners and maintainers
+## Code Owners and Maintainers

 - [Aranja](https://github.com/orgs/island-is/teams/aranja/members)